 The study was focused on pregnant women receiving antenatal services in the district public health facilities, and had received ANC services for at least once.
 The district has about 7,325 estimated annual targeted pregnant women for the year 2019 with an approximate ANC coverage of about 78%.

 3.4 Inclusion criteria

-Those who were qualified and participated in the study were pregnant women residing in the Nanumba North district as at the time of the study.
+The inclusion criteria for the study were pregnant women who resided in the Nanumba North district as at the time of the study.

 3.5 Exclusion criteria